 - Both spouses agree to a dissolution

 Either you or your spouse must be a resident of Arizona for at least 90 days before you may file for a divorce.
-The divorce should be filed in the county in which the person filing resides.
+As a Mesa divorce lawyer can explain, the divorce should be filed in the county in which the person filing resides.
 The legal divorce process begins when one spouse files a “Petition for Dissolution of Marriage” with the Superior Court in the Arizona county where the spouse requesting the divorce lives.
 If the parties are in agreement about property and debt division, as well as child custody and child support matters, the divorce can be finalized without a trial.

 Under Arizona law, a divorce cannot be granted by the court until at least 60 days after the first court papers are delivered to the other spouse.
 If you and your spouse are in agreement about getting a divorce and other issues, the divorce can be finalized soon after the 60-day waiting period is over.
 If you and your spouse are not in agreement on how to settle all issues, the time it takes will depend on the complexity of your case as well as the court’s schedule.